smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 ## Screen Transition Warping
 Certain screen transitions will move Rosella a certain amount of distance instantly.
 Routes can leverage these to reduce walking distance.

+## Quick Save
+Hit F5 then ENTER to save over the most recent file saved to.
+Activate function lock if your keyboard doesn't have dedicated function keys.

+## Quick Load
+Hit F7 then ENTER to reload the most recent file saved to.

 ## Click Prep
 During cutscenes/waiting sections, move the mouse cursor to the next location that it will be used.